jgazq/MorphoSONIC/README_.md

 The package also contains several classes defining multi-compartmental model expansions, at various spatial scales.

-At the nanometer scale, a `RadialModel` class that simulate the behavior of a **nanoscale radially-symmetric model** with central and peripheral compartments.
+At the *nanometer scale*, a `RadialModel` class that simulate the behavior of a **nanoscale radially-symmetric model** with central and peripheral compartments.
 It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `surroundedSonophore` function.
-As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](NEURON_radial_geometry.md) for more details).
+As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](docs/NEURON_radial_geometry.md) for more details).

-At the morphological scale, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
+At the *morphological scale*, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
 - `SennFiber` implements a spatially-extended nonlinear node (SENN) myelinated fiber model, as defined in Reilly 1985.
 - `SweeneyFiber` implements the SENN model variant defined in Sweeney 1987.
 - `MRGFiber` implements the double-cable myelinated fiber model defined as in McIntyre 2002.